 I set a tea towel on fire.

 I don’t really cook.
 I don’t enjoy it on any level.
 I like eating certainly and have a mighty podge to show for it but I hate cooking.
 It’s boring.
 I’ve never enjoyed it enough to be any good at it – I have a few things I can make.
-Spaghetti bolognase, simple tomato sauce, white sauce for a tuna pasta bake and Corn-beef Hash.
+Spaghetti bolognese, simple tomato sauce, white sauce for a tuna pasta bake and Corn-beef Hash.
 And variations on those things.

 I find I’m very good at dishes that involve throwing things into a pan.
 Literally.

-I don’t follow recipes very well, when I cook I go with what I’ve done for years – mixing it up by adding stuff randomly and seeing what happens.
-Growing up my mum cooked a lot once we moved to Wales, but I spent as much time with my dad who had one dish – spaghetti bolognase, made with spices that were about a decade out of date.
+I don’t follow recipes very well when I cook I go with what I’ve done for years – mixing it up by adding stuff randomly and seeing what happens.
+Growing up my mum cooked a lot once we moved to Wales, but I spent as much time with my dad who had one dish – spaghetti bolognese, made with spices that were about a decade out of date.

 I tend to make a lot of mess in cooking, not always paying attention.
 Did you know you don’t need a naked flame to set a tea-towel on fire?
 No neither did I. I left it next to the cooker.
 Well, on the cooker.
 Well, on the electric hob, which was still on.